 Why should Americans recognize Constitution day?
 The freedoms that we enjoy and revere on a daily basis are the foundation for this holiday, easily making it as significant in importance as our incredible July celebration of Independence Day

-In Search Of Liberty is the perfect film to watch on Constitution Day with your spouse, children or even friends.
+is the perfect film to watch on Constitution Day with your spouse, children or even friends.
 Key aspects of the Constitution and important Amendments are clearly communicated throughout the film, including those guaranteeing freedom of religion and speech, the right to bear arms, warrants for search and seizure, and more.

 We encourage all Americans to observe this important day in our nation's history by attending local events in your area.
 Celebrate Constitution Day through activities, learning, parades and demonstrations of our Love for the United State of America and the Blessings of Freedom Our Founding Fathers secured for us.